Greenwashing: Greenscamming

-Greenscamming is when an organization or product takes on a name that falsely implies environmental friendliness.
+Greenscamming describes an organization or product taking on a name that falsely implies environmental friendliness.
 It is related to both greenwashing and greenspeak.
 This is analogous to aggressive mimicry in biology.

-Greenscamming is used in particular by industrial companies and associations that deploy astroturfing organisations to try to dispute scientific findings that they consider threatening to their business model.
+Greenscamming is used in particular by industrial companies and associations that deploy astroturfing organisations to try to dispute scientific findings that threaten their business model.
 One example is the denial of man-made global warming by companies in the fossil energy sector, also driven by specially-founded greenscamming organizations.

-One reason to establish greenscamming organizations is that it is difficult to openly communicate the benefits of activities that damage the environment.
-Sociologist Charles Harper stresses that it would be difficult to market a group called "Coalition to Trash the Environment for Profit".
-Anti-environment initiatives therefore must give their front organizations deliberately deceptive names if they want to be successful, as surveys show that environmental protection has a social consensus.
-However, there is a danger of being exposed as an anti-environmental initiative, which entails a considerable risk that the greenscamming activities backfire and are counterproductive for the initiators.
+One reason to establish greenscamming organizations is that openly communicating the benefits of activities that damage the environment is difficult.
+Sociologist Charles Harper stresses that marketing a group called "Coalition to Trash the Environment for Profit" would be difficult.
+Anti-environment initiatives, therefore, must give their front organizations deliberately deceptive names if they want to be successful, as surveys show that environmental protection has a social consensus.
+However, the danger of being exposed as an anti-environmental initiative entails a considerable risk that the greenscamming activities will backfire and be counterproductive for the initiators.

 Greenscamming organizations are active in organized climate denial.
 An important financier of greenscamming organizations was the oil company ExxonMobil, which financially supported more than 100 climate denial organizations and spent about 20 million U.S. dollars on greenscamming groups.
 James Lawrence Powell identified the "admirable" designations of many of these organizations as the most striking common feature, which for the most part sounded very rational.
 He quotes a list of climate denial organizations drawn up by the Union of Concerned Scientists, which includes 43 organizations funded by Exxon.
-None had a name that would lead one to infer that climate change denial was their raison d’être.
+None had a name that would lead one to infer that climate change denial was their "raison d'être".
 The list is headed by Africa Fighting Malaria, whose website features articles and commentaries opposing ambitious climate mitigation concepts, even though the dangers of malaria could be exacerbated by global warming.